Fantasy Football Week 6 Running Back Preview: Projections, matchups that matter, DFS plays and more

 Age: 25 • Experience: 3 yrs.

-If Gallman and Barkley are out, we'll have to strongly consider Jon Hilliman as a volume play against the Patriots.
+With Gallman and Saquon Barkley out, we have to strongly consider Jon Hilliman as a volume play against the Patriots.

 Numbers to know